LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab2.rst.txt

          }

 #.
 We may also want to create a VARIABLE for our default JSON response of
    ``Hello World!``.
-This way, if we need to change it at some point, we only need to change it in a single location.
+This way if we ever need to change it, we'll only need to change it in a single location.

 #.
 Under ``var DEBUG = true;`` add: